 Schemes involving cryptocurrencies often work as follows:

-- The scammer offers to guide you through the process of registration and verification on a crypto exchange (for example, Kriptomat due to its ease of use) and they install on your computer a remote desktop software to guide, such as Anydesk or Teamviewer.
+The scammer offers to guide you through the process of registration and verification on a crypto exchange (for example, Kriptomat due to its ease of use) and they install on your computer a remote desktop software to guide, such as Anydesk or Teamviewer.

-- You are then asked to deposit money and purchase some cryptocurrency.
+You are then asked to deposit money and purchase some cryptocurrency.
 In some cases, they will also enable you to withdraw some money first, to gain trust and get you interested.

 These "investment advisors" usually disappear without any trace.
 Some of them mislead people by making them believe their first investment has successfully made a profit.